Table of Contents

 Clinical Presentation of URIs

-Patients with influenza virus infection develop body aches, high fever, severe sore throat and headaches.
+Patients with influenza virus infection develop body aches, high fever, severe sore throat, and headaches.
 Patients with severe or progressive pharyngitis might have streptococcal pharyngitis.

 Patients with bacterial pharyngitis might have a low-grade fever.
 Children can develop a skin rash.
 Unfortunately, history taking alone is usually not sufficient to exclude streptococcal pharyngitis.

 The presence of anterior cervical lymphadenopathy is not characteristic of bacterial infection.
-The presence of tonsils exudates, tender anterior cervical lymph nodes and the absence of conjunctivitis, cough and rhinorrhea are suggestive of bacterial rather than viral pharyngitis.
+The presence of tonsils exudates, tender anterior cervical lymph nodes and the absence of conjunctivitis, cough, and rhinorrhea are suggestive of bacterial rather than viral pharyngitis.

-Patients with bacterial sinusitis can develop persistent nasal discharge for more than 10 days, worsening of their cough and fever, or develop severe cough and fever from the start for three consecutive days.
+Patients with bacterial sinusitis can develop persistent nasal discharge for more than 10 days, worsening of their cough and fever, or develop a severe cough and fever from the start for three consecutive days.